subjectxbj/avs_auth_server/README.md

 So this project will use ANSI c to implement similar function.

-This application has dependency on following items: curl and cJSON.
+This application has dependency on following items: curl and json-c.

 So before build this project, need to build and install these libraries: